0x000000000000000000001/gopurs/README.md

 <br />
 <br />

-A super-optimized PureScript-to-Go compiler, leveraging its blazing-fast execution and lightweight goroutines.
+A super-optimized PureScript-to-Go compiler, leveraging its blazing-fast execution, lightweight goroutines and huge ecosystem.

 > **Note:** This project is currently a work in progress (WIP).